 In addition, I have worked for two NGOs (Reprieve and Cageprisoners), and I have also been involved with a third NGO, Amnesty International, primarily in promoting, to student audiences, “Outside the Law: Stories from Guantánamo,” the film I co-directed with Polly Nash.
 I have also worked with the Center for Constitutional Rights in New York on a number of reports.
 In January 2012, to mark the 10th anniversary of the opening of Guantánamo, I established the campaigning website, “Close Guantánamo,” with the US lawyer Tom Wilner and with support from a number of prominent lawyers, retired military officials and human rights organizations.

-I also write most regularly for this site, andyworthington.co.uk (almost on a daily basis), and I write weekly columns for the Future of Freedom Foundation, and for “Close Guantánamo,” although I have written — and occasionally still do — for newspapers and other websites including the Guardian and Truthout.
-In the past, I have written extensively for Cageprisoners, and for Antiwar.com, CounterPunch, the Huffington Post, AlterNet and ZNet.
-I once co-wrote a front page story for the New York Times, and I occasionally wrote for the Daily Star, Lebanon.
-In addition, my work is regularly cross-posted across the Internet.
+I also write most regularly for this site, Andy Worthington (almost on a daily basis), and I write a weekly column for “Close Guantánamo,” although I have written for newspapers and other websites including the New York Times, for whom I co-wrote a front page story with Carlotta Gall, the Guardian and Truthout, and from 2008 to 2013 I wrote a fortnightly column for the Future of Freedom Foundation.
+In the past, I have written extensively for Cageprisoners, and for Antiwar.com, CounterPunch, the Huffington Post, AlterNet and ZNet, and I have occasionally written for the Daily Star, Lebanon.
+In addition, my work is regularly cross-posted across the internet.

 On this site you can find information about my book The Guantánamo Files: The Stories of the 774 Detainees in America’s Illegal Prison (published by Pluto Press, and distributed in the US by Macmillan), including reviews by released Guantánamo prisoner Moazzam Begg, lawyers Clive Stafford Smith, Marc Falkoff and Candace Gorman, authors Michelle Shephard, Stephen Grey and Peter Bergen, film-maker Ken Loach, and film producer Marty Fisher.
 The book is available from Amazon (US and UK), and a wide range of other outlets, and you can also buy it directly from me.